skycoin/hardware-wallet/tiny-firmware/README.md

 It reacts to messages but cannot initiate a communication.
 The messages are defined using google protobuf code generation tools.
 The same file messages.proto can be copy pasted elswhere to generate the same structures in other coding languages.

-The folder [go-api-for-hardware-wallet](https://github.com/skycoin/services/tree/master/hardware-wallet/go-api-for-hardware-wallet) provides examples to communicate with the device using golang.
+The [repository](https://github.com/skycoin/hardware-wallet-go/) provides examples to communicate with the device using golang.

-The firmware has two components: the [bootloader](https://github.com/skycoin/services/tree/master/hardware-wallet/tiny-firmware/bootloader) and the [firmware](https://github.com/skycoin/services/tree/master/hardware-wallet/tiny-firmware/firmware).
+The firmware has two components: the [bootloader](https://github.com/skycoin/hardware-wallet/tree/master/tiny-firmware/bootloader) and the [firmware](https://github.com/skycoin/hardware-wallet/tree/master/tiny-firmware/firmware).
 The bootloader main role is to check firmware's signature in order to warn user in case the detected firmware is not the official firmware distributed by skycoin.

 Here is a quick presentation of most important files of the firmware: